-TEL 03-3828-5644 (Ueno Park Office ¥ 🖾 × Free
+TEL 03-3828-5644 (Ueno Park Offi

 Ameyoko Shopping Street

-YushimaSta

-Shinobazunoike \\\

-The path up to Ueno Park from Keisei Ueno Station and the Hirokoji

-Exit of Ueno Station has stairs and

-Exit is more easily navigated

-A cultural oasis

-n slopes.
-The route from the Park

-Exploring the culture of old Edo

 The bustling shopping street stretches for approximately 500 meters, mostly underneath the section of elevated railway tracks that runs between JR Ueno and Okachimachi stations.
 It is crammed with over 400 shops selling everything from fresh fish to clothing, dried goods, cosmetics, jewelry, imports, and more, and cheerful voices echo through the area.

-Shinobazu Pond

-Access the 1st floor using

-the elevator in one of the

-Statue of Saigo Takamori

-Shitamachi Museum

-Since it is a shopping street. accommodations vary by shop.
+Since it is a shopping street, accommodations vary by shop.
 The street is flat and goods are visible from the road.
-Move with caution as the ⊘ × street can get very crowded at times, especially on weekends and holidays.
-Varies by shop Okachimachi Sta Toei Oedo Line
+Move with caution as the street can get very crowded at times, especially on weekends and holidays

-чп: tenn ina ( note Nea P 1937

-ווייוני 11-51-1- IIIU v PPULE Medi 1117
+Telephone number

+03-3823-6921

+Sightseeing Spots Nearby

-TOKYO METROPOLITAN ART MUSEUM
+Description TOKYO METROPOLITAN ART : Intriguing feature exhibitions are held on a regular basis MUSEUM

+The National Museum of

 The Ueno Royal Museum

+Western Art

+The restaurant and shop are also popular

+This museum has an extensive collection of European paintings from the end of the Middle Ages onward,as well as works by Rodin and other modern French sculptors.

+Although there is no permanent collection, the museum regularly hosts unique feature exhibitions that attract attention

 Ueno Sakura Terrace

-Shitamachi Museum

-Suzumoto Entertainment Hall

-Intriguing feature exhibitions are held on a regular basis.
-The restaurant and shop are also popular.

-Although there is no permanent collection, the museum regularly hosts unique feature exhibitions that attract
+storvtelling.

-19 restaurants surround a bright, open atrium.
-An ideal place to take a break

-This museum replicates the daily life and culture of the commo people in Tokyo and the Shitamachi district, a way of life whose vestiges were lost in the Great Kanto Earthquake and the war

-Built in a storytelling hall established in 1857, it is Japan's oldest extant entertainment hall for arts such as comedic storytelling.
+Shitamachi Museum Suzumoto Entertainment Hall 19 restaurants surround a bright, open atrium.
+An ideal place to take a break.
+This museum replicates the daily life and culture of the common people in Tokyo and the Shitamachi district, a way of life whose vestiges were lost in the Great Kanto Earthquake and the war.
+Built in a storytelling hall established in 1857, it is Japan's oldest extant entertainment hall for arts such as comedic

-Accessibility information